Retirement Plan Types

-It can be difficult to recall the differences between a Traditional IRA or 401(k).
+It can be difficult to recall the differences between a traditional IRA and a 401(k).
 It’s easy to go months, or even years, without really thinking about the different types of retirement plans out there.
-With each paycheck, you may funnel a little money away into your plan, or perhaps sometimes you make an IRA contribution; but how often do you really consider the basic features of such plans?
+With each paycheck, you may funnel a little money into your plan, or perhaps sometimes you make an IRA contribution.
+But how often do you really consider the basic features of such plans?
 Below you’ll find some basic information about common retirement accounts, including a quick overview of their tax benefits, contribution levels and other defining features.1

 Defined Contribution Plans

-Participating in a 401(k) plan or other employer sponsored defined contribution plan is a common way many Americans save for retirement.
+Participating in a 401(k) plan or other employer-sponsored defined contribution plan is a common way that many Americans save for retirement.
 With these plans, you contribute money deducted from each paycheck.
-Some employers even offer a matching contribution or profit sharing contribution on top of the money you contribute yourself.
+Some employers even offer a matching contribution or a profit-sharing contribution on top of the money you contribute.

-Contribution limits are the same for many employer sponsored defined contribution plans, but you may have special circumstances that allow you to contribute more or less.
-Most employer sponsored retirement plan administrators should automatically stop your contributions once you’ve reached the plan’s contribution limit for the year, however, the limits are still useful to know.
+Contribution limits are the same for many employer-sponsored defined contribution plans, but you may have special circumstances increase or decrease your contribution limits.
+Most employer-sponsored retirement plan administrators should automatically stop your contributions once you’ve reached the plan’s contribution limit for the year; however, the limits are still useful to know.

-• An annual contribution cap of $22,500 in 2023 for employees (plus any match from their employer)
+- The general limit is an annual contribution cap of $23,000 in 2024 for employees (plus any match from their employer).

-• Employees 50 and older are allowed to contribute an additional $7,500 per year in tax-deferred contributions for 2023, plus their company’s match.
+- Employees age 50 and older are allowed to put in an additional $7,500 per year in tax-deferred contributions for 2024, plus their company’s match.

-• Your employer’s contributions can combine with yours for no more than $66,000 per year, depending on the plan’s provisions
+- Your employer’s contributions can combine with yours for no more than $69,000 per year, depending on the plan’s provisions.

-• If you are over 50, the contribution cap between you and your employer for applicable plans increases to $73,500
+- If you are over age 50, the combined contribution cap between you and your employer for applicable plans increases to $76,500.

-Generally speaking, employer sponsored defined contribution plans are meant for retirement savings, therefore there are some restrictions on when you are able to withdrawal funds.
-If you withdraw funds before a certain age or the withdrawal isn’t for a distributable event specified by the plan, you may be subject to penalties.
+Generally speaking, employer-sponsored defined contribution plans are meant for retirement savings; therefore, there are some restrictions on when you are able to withdraw funds.
+If you take money out before a certain age, or if the withdrawal isn’t for a distributable event specified by the plan, you may be subject to penalties.

-• You may pay a penalty for withdrawing funds before you turn 59½ (though this can be as early as 55 if your employment is terminated by the sponsoring employer, or as early as 50 for Public Safety Officers).
+- You may pay a penalty for withdrawing funds before you turn 59½.
+This can be as early as age 55 if your employment is terminated by the sponsoring employer, or as early as 50 for public safety officers.

-• Under current law, you are most likely subject to Required Minimum Distributions (RMDs) after you turn 73, unless you are still working and do not own more than 5% of the business you work for.
+- Under current law, you are most likely subject to required minimum distributions (RMDs) after you turn age 73, unless you are still working and do not own more than 5% of the business for which you work.

-• Distributable events vary for different types of plans, and different types of contributions or accounts within those plans.
+- Distributable events vary for different types of plans, and for different types of contributions or accounts within those plans.
 The plan is not required to allow distributions for every possible distributable event.
-We recommend you consult your summary plan description or other disclosure documents to find out the allowable circumstances when you can request a distribution.
+We recommend you consult your summary plan description or other disclosure documents to understand your specific allowable circumstances for distributions.

 Required Minimum Distributions (RMDs)4

-If you turned 72 in or before 2022, the IRS requires you to withdraw a certain percent of your assets from tax-deferred accounts annually, so the money can be taxed—known as required minimum distributions (RMDs).
-Otherwise, you will likely be penalized.
+If you turned 73 after December 31, 2002, the IRS requires you to withdraw a certain percent of your assets from tax-deferred accounts each year, so the money can be taxed.
+This is known as a required minimum distribution (RMD).
+If you fail to withdraw your RMD amount, you will likely face penalties.
 Even with tax-deferred retirement plans, you must pay taxes at some point.
-Starting in 2023 the age for RMDs increases to 73, and in 2023 that age is scheduled to increase again to 75.
+In 2033 , the age for RMDs is scheduled to increase again to 75.

 Vesting Periods

 Contributions to IRAs are sometimes tax deductible, but there are limits set by the IRS.
-You may not be able to deduct contributions once exceed a certain annual income threshold.
-Deducting IRA contributions can reduce current tax burdens while at the same time shielding money within the account from taxes as it grows.
+You may not be able to deduct contributions once your annual income exceeds a certain threshold.
+Deducting IRA contributions can reduce current tax burdens, while at the same time shielding money within the account from taxes as it grows.

 While there is no income limit for contributing to a traditional IRA, there are income limits for what contributions can be considered tax deductible.

-• The IRA contribution limit does not apply to rollover contributions or qualified reservist repayments.
+- The IRA contribution limit does not apply to rollover contributions.

-• These limits are constantly changing because of new retirement legislation passed by congress or directives from the IRS.
-If you have questions about your contribution limits, we recommend consulting the IRS website for the latest figures or a financial professional.
+These limits are constantly changing because of new retirement legislation passed by Congress or directives from the IRS.
+If you have questions about your contribution limits, we recommend consulting the IRS website for the latest figures or contacting a financial professional.

 Traditional IRA Withdrawal and Distribution Restrictions 7